Olympus medical business too big to fail

 Olympus also has had a "poison pill" arrangement in place since 2006, which would make a hostile takeover bid difficult, at least while the company is listed, by allowing dilution of a hostile bidder's voting rights by up to 50 percent.

-"It's too complicated and nobody wants to put their hand in the fire," said a Hong-Kong-based banker who focused on the technology, media and telecoms sector.
+"It's too complicated and nobody wants to put their hand in the fire," said a Hong-Kong-based banker who focussed on the technology, media and telecoms sector.

 "M&A will happen but things have to settle down before that.
 No foreigner will step in and there has to be a local solution.
 When something like this has been happening for the last 10 years, then the rot is very entrenched."